-1.22 The East Midlands Hub Station at Toton will become one of the best-connected stations in the UK.
+- 1.22 The East Midlands Hub Station at Toton will become one of the best-connected stations in the UK.
 A step-change in connectivity within the East Midlands will be provided by new regional rail, tram and bus connections.
-High Speed 2 will also provide new connections to London, the rest of the Midlands and the North, with direct trains to Birmingham, Sheffield, Leeds and Newcastle.

-1.23 In May 2020, local councils with support from Highways England and Midlands Connect (the sub-national transport body for the Midlands) published the 'Access to Toton' report, which sets out aspirations for improved local connections to Toton.
+High Speed 2 will also provide new connections to London, the rest of the Midlands and the North, with direct trains to Birmingham, Sheffield, Leeds and Newcastle. - 1.23 In May 2020, local councils with support from Highways England and Midlands Connect (the sub-national transport body for the Midlands) published the 'Access to Toton' report, which sets out aspirations for improved local connections to Toton.
 This includes regional rail services from the East Midlands Hub Station to Nottingham, Derby, Mansfield and Leicester, and new bus services to destinations including West Bridgford, Clifton, Ripley and Derby.
 Its proposals also include an extension to the NET tram system from Toton Lane to the East Midlands Hub Station and beyond, which are reflected in the Masterplan.
-As well as providing benefits for the Masterplan area, these measures will also improve access to nearby centres and opportunities for existing surrounding communities.

-1.24 Toton is therefore a strategically important site, being equidistant from the city centres of Derby and Nottingham.
+As well as providing benefits for the Masterplan area, these measures will also improve access to nearby centres and opportunities for existing surrounding communities. - 1.22 The Toton and Chetwynd Barracks area is well connected with the wider local area and region.
+It is served by the Nottingham Express Transit (NET) tramway and park and ride facility (which could be further extended to the west), bus routes and is situated at a key location on the strategic highway network, close to the M1 motorway.
+The potential extension of the tramway and new railway station would further enhance this connectivity with the potential for services both north along the Maid Marian Line and south to East Midlands Parkway and onwards to London. - 1.23 As a result of Safeguarding Directions previously issued by the Secretary of State, any undetermined planning application affecting the land identified in the Safeguarding Plan (published alongside the Safeguarding Directions) would first need to be discussed with HS2 Ltd, and if necessary the Secretary of State, before being determined. - 1.24 Toton is therefore a strategically important site, being equidistant from the city centres of Derby and Nottingham.
 The proposed improvements to local public transport connections will improve access to Derby and Nottingham's city centres for adjacent communities at Long Eaton, Stapleford, Sandiacre, Toton and Chilwell.
 Improvements in walking and cycling links across the two sites, accessible to everyone, will also provide opportunities to reconnect these communities.

-1.25 Taken together, these proposals will provide the local area with a new transport network, with the hub anchored at Toton.
-They will provide improved connectivity and accessibility to local, regional and national destinations whilst providing a sense of place.

-1.26 Toton and Chetwynd Barracks represent a significant opportunity for a step change to create a distinctive place - a new destination for employment creating some 6,000 jobs for all, an internationally significant zero carbon community showcasing next-generation living, with East Midlands Hub Station offering unrivalled connectivity.
+- 1.25 Taken together, these proposals will provide the local area with a new transport network, with the hub anchored at Toton.
+They will provide considerably improved connectivity and accessibility to local, regional and national destinations whilst providing a sense of place. - 1.26 Toton and Chetwynd Barracks represent a significant opportunity for a step change to create a distinctive place a new destination for employment creating some 6,000 jobs for all, an internationally significant zero carbon community showcasing next-generation living, with East Midlands Hub Station offering unrivalled connectivity.